anyscale/madewithml.github.io/docs/courses/mlops/api.md

 }
 ```

+> We may also want to include other metadata in the response such as model version, data lineage, etc. Anything that the downstream consumer may be interested in or metadata that might be useful for subsequent inspection.

 There are many [HTTP status codes](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes){:target="_blank"} to choose from depending on the situation but here are the most common options:

 <center>